Faster Algorithms for Longest Common Substring: Introduction

-Analogously to Weiner's solution to the LCS problem via suffix trees, the algorithm of Thankachan et al.~\cite{DBLP:journals/jcb/ThankachanAA16} builds upon the ideas of the $k$-errata tree, which was introduced by Cole et al.~\cite{DBLP:conf/stoc/ColeGL04} in their seminal paper for indexing a string of length $n$ with the aim of answering pattern matching queries with up to $k$ mismatches.
+Analogously to Weiner's solution to the LCS problem via the suffix tree, the algorithm of Thankachan et al.~\cite{DBLP:journals/jcb/ThankachanAA16} builds upon the ideas of the $k$-errata tree, which was introduced by Cole et al.~\cite{DBLP:conf/stoc/ColeGL04} in their seminal paper for indexing a string of length $n$ with the aim of answering pattern matching queries with up to $k$ mismatches (that is, under the Hamming distance) or errors (that is, under the edit distance).
 For constant $k$, the size of the $k$-errata tree is $\cO(n \log^k n)$.
-(Note that computing a $k$-LCS using the $k$-errata tree directly is not straightforward as opposed to computing an LCS using the suffix tree.)
+Let us stress that computing a $k$-LCS using the $k$-errata tree directly is not straightforward, as opposed to computing an LCS using the suffix tree.

-We show the following result, breaking through the $n \log^k n$ barrier, for any constant integer $k>0$ and irrespective of the alphabet size.
-Note that, in the word RAM, the letters of $S$ and $T$ can be renumbered in $\Oh(n \log\log n)$ time~\cite{DBLP:journals/jal/Han04} so that they belong to $[0,\sigma)$.
+We show the following result, breaking through the $n \log^k n$ barrier for all constant integers $k>0$ irrespectively of the alphabet size.
+Recall that, in the word RAM model, the letters of $S$ and~$T$ can be renumbered in $\Oh(n \log\log n)$ time~\cite{DBLP:journals/jal/Han04} so that they belong to $[0\dd \sigma)$, where $\sigma$ is the total number of distinct letters in $S$ and $T$.

-\begin{restatable}{theorem}{klcs} Given two strings $S$ and $T$, each of length at most $n$, and a constant integer $k>0$, the $k$-LCS problem can be solved in $\cO(n\log^{k-1/2} n)$ time using $\cO(n)$ space. \end{restatable}
+\begin{restatable}{theorem}{klcs} Given two strings $S$ and $T$ of total length $n$ and a constant integer $k>0$, the $k$-LCS problem can be solved in $\cO(n\log^{k-1/2} n)$ time using $\cO(n)$ space. \end{restatable}